 1. Ramp up the quality of your diet

 If there ever was a time to stop eating junky processed food, it’s now.
-A healthy diet skewed to plant based foods, healthy fats, and less fatty animal protein is key to a healthy immune system.
+A healthy diet skewed to plant based foods, healthy fats, and less fatty animal protein is key to a healthy immune system (easy tips to ramp up your vegetable consumption).
 This will give your body a better chance to fight off all viruses you are exposed to.
 If need be, back up your new healthy eating plan with a good quality multi-vitamin and mineral supplement.
 As the quality of your diet improves, it won’t be necessary to take a supplement every day.
 Speaking of supplements, there is no benefit to taking massive amounts of vitamin C. In fact, excessive vitamin C can aggravate gout, kidney disease, and give you a stomach ache.
 It can even affect certain prescription medications such as anti-clotting drugs.
 If you are eating lots of fruits and vegetables, you will be getting plenty of vitamin C.

 2. Heed your vitamin D status

 A vitamin D deficiency is associated with increased susceptibility to infection.
 With that stated, I’m not telling you to run to a lab right now for a blood draw.
 But, I am telling you that if you know your vitamin D levels are typically low, then do something about it.
 As vitamin D is made by the sun shining on your skin, grab some rays outside on a sunny day.
 Even if you are in self quarantine or just doing distancing (as you should be), a sunny day can be a great tool for making vitamin D. Sit on your patio or take a walk.
 If it’s not possible to get some sunshine, then the multi-vitamin and mineral supplement suggested above will always have some vitamin D. In summary, if past testing has shown your blood values run low, then either get outside or take your supplement.